grantj-re3/FlindersDSpace-csv2xmlstruct/SOFTWARE_DEV.md

 lib/libext/faster_csv.rb and lib/libext/fastercsv.rb
 - http://fastercsv.rubyforge.org
-- A library for processing CSV files.
+- An externally sourced library for processing CSV files.
 - Starting at ruby 1.9, the standard CSV library has been replaced with FasterCSV.
 Because I am using ruby 1.8.7 I chose to use this library.

 lib/libext/xmlsimple.rb
 - http://xml-simple.rubyforge.org
-- A library for converting a hash to XML or XML to a hash.
+- An externally sourced library for converting a hash to XML or XML to a hash.

 lib/libext/licenses/LICENSE.fastercsv and
 lib/libext/licenses/LICENSE.xmlsimple